 Lyla has had a varied and diverse career.
 She has worked for numerous organizations in the public, private and volunteer sectors.
-Along with her many experiences in media, arts, education and Two Spirit & LGBTQIA+ activism Lyla has also worked in administration, food service, hospitality, retail, finance, customer service, sales, fundraising, manufacturing and event organizing.
+Along with her many experiences in media, arts, education and Two Spirit & LGBTQIA+ activism Lyla has also worked in administration, chaplaincy, food service, hospitality, retail, finance, customer service, sales, fundraising, manufacturing and event organizing.

 Lyla has volunteered her time as a board or committee member with Arts Hamilton's Theatre Arts Committee, CHUM Locals Council, Communications Energy and Paperworkers Union of Canada (CEP Local 723M), Elect More Women, The First Unitarian Church of Hamilton, Hamilton Theatre Incorporated, Hamilton Centre Federal NDP Riding Association, Hamilton West Provincial NDP Riding Association, Mohawk College Alumni Association, Mohawk Students' Association, Ontario Federation of Labour's Solidarity And Pride Committee, Ontario Secondary School Teachers' Federation (OSSTF District 21), Status of Women Advisory Committee for The City of Hamilton, Strengthening Hamilton's Community Initiative and The Hamilton Independent Media Awards.